dylanjones784/Markdown-Guide/BestPractiseGuide.md

 ## Resource Hierarchy
 Resource-oriented APIs are modelled as a resource hierarchy, where each node (resource endpoint) is either a simple resource or a collection resource.
-We define resources as the nouns of REST, and that we define these resources within the API so that we can expose them to be manipulated with a small number of methods <hyperlink to HTTP methods> that are referred to as the verbs of REST.
+We define resources as the nouns of REST, and that we define these resources within the API so that we can expose them to be manipulated with a small number of methods that are referred to as the verbs of REST.

 Developers should adopt a consistent naming convention for URIs that follows the noun / verb pattern.